Call for general questions 2-1-1 (7 a.m.-11 p.m.)

 Text your zip code to 898-211 for live text assistance

-Which sites have vaccines, including the Ericsson site in Piscataway, and when you are eligible to be vaccinated will depend on the number of dosages that Middlesex County gets in the days, weeks and months ahead.
+Which sites have vaccines, including the Ericsson site in Piscataway, when you are eligible to be vaccinated and what vaccines are available will depend on the number and type of dosages that Middlesex County receives.

 Middlesex County has a drive-thru Covid-19 testing site at 1 Ericsson Drive in Piscataway just off Hoes Lane.
 To make an appointment, please click here.